Writing Center FAQ – for Faculty and Administration – August 2016

 Q: My student complained about the Writing Center session she had, saying the tutor didn’t help her with what she wanted help on or what I thought she needed help on.
 I’m annoyed about this.
 What should I do?

-A: I think that, as faculty, many if not all of us have been on the receiving end of student complaints to our chair; I think, too, that many or all of us would recognize that some student complaints are valid while others are not; that students have many and varied motives for making complaints; and that we appreciate a chair’s giving us the opportunity to tell our side of the story.
+A: I think that, as faculty, many if not all of us have been on the receiving end of student complaints to our chair.
+I think, too, that many or all of us would recognize that some student complaints are valid while others are not; that students have many and varied motives for making complaints; and that we appreciate a chair’s giving us the opportunity to tell our side of the story.
 I extend the same respect to the Writing Center tutors that I expect my chair to extend to me, and don’t assume that what students say happened in the Writing Center is necessarily the complete truth.
 After Writing Center sessions, each tutor is expected to fill out a report on the session; I have found that in several of the complaints I’ve received, the tutor’s report contradicts the student’s.
 In one memorable instance, a student said that he had not received help on grammar when the tutor’s report clearly indicated that he had.
+On the other hand, occasionally there is miscommunication between the student and the tutor, and the student’s complaint may be understandable.

 So, what should you do?
 Call or e-mail me, please—do not contact the tutor or the Writng Center directly–and explain your concerns so I can look at the tutor’s report and you and I can discuss the matter.
 Sometimes I will need to speak with the tutor; sometimes you may need to speak with your student.